RampNetwork/whacked-blocks-2018/challenges/maker.md

 The Maker system provides various opportunities for profit which help to maintain market equilibrium.
 Strategies to arbitrage these opportunities can be codified as keepers - automated bots which can detect and trade inefficiencies across Dai Core, OasisDEX and various other exchanges.

 [Here](https://developer.makerdao.com/keepers/) you can read more currently exisitng keepers.
 Re-implement one of those in node.js using DAI.js!

+### Better visualisation tools for MAKER ecosystem
+Create tools that help exploring MAKER ecosystem.
+You might want to use [maker dashboard](https://dai.makerdao.com/) and [MKR Tools](https://mkr.tools/)) as inspiration.